Venice Travel Guide

-Its worth knowing that although these prices are set by the city, theyre seldom adhered to.
-For example, a singing gondolier can cost a premium, so its worth discussing the cost and length of your ride with the gondolier before youve even stumbled into the boat.
+It's worth knowing that although these prices are set by the city, they are rarely adhered to.
+For example, a singing gondolier can cost a premium, so it's worth discussing the cost and length of your ride with the gondolier before you've stumbled into the boat.

-You can find gondolas throughout the main tourist spots, so finding a ride shouldnt be too difficult.
-Piazzale Roma, the Rialto Bridge Area and the Doges Palace are all top areas to find a gondolier just waiting to let you aboard.
-If youre travelling to Venice as a group, its also worth remembering that gondolas can seat up to 6 people.
+You can find gondolas throughout the main tourist spots, so catching a ride shouldn't be too difficult.
+Piazzale Roma, the Rialto Bridge Area and Doge's Palace are all top areas to find a gondolier just waiting to let you aboard.
+If you're travelling to Venice as a group, it's also worth remembering that gondolas can seat up to six people.

-5. You cant take your bag into the Basilica
+You can't take your bag into the Basilica

-But its worth bearing in mind that they dont allow any bags in the building.
-We saw some unfortunate tourists queue for half an hour, only to be told to join another queue to put their bag in the cloakroom, where they were told to rejoin the BACK of the first queue.
-A painful rookie error.
+But it's worth bearing in mind that they don't allow any bags in the building.
+We saw some unfortunate tourists queue for half an hour, only to be told to join another queue to put their bag in the cloakroom, where they were told to rejoin the back of the first queue.

-Learn from these mistakes; make sure you deposit your bag in the cloakroom first to avoid queueing twice.
-Theres so much to experience in Venice, dont spend all your time in line!
+Learn from these mistakes and make sure you deposit your bag in the cloakroom first to avoid queueing twice.
+There's so much to experience in Venice – don't spend all your time in line!